erdogant/d3graph/README.md

 ## Contribute
-* Thanks to Oliver Verver who helped to fix some bugs in d3js (https://github.com/oliver3) We welcome all kinds of contributions.
+* Thanks to Oliver Verver who helped to fix some bugs in d3js (https://github.com/oliver3).
+* All kinds of contributions are welcome!

 ## Citation
 Please cite d3graph in your publications if this is useful for your research.
 Here is an example BibTeX entry: